tj/commander/README.txt

 * auto run! at_exit
 * fix ERB whitespace... -%> ??
 * enforce command description and syntax or make optional in ERB
-* set up regular rake tasks properly...
+* set up regular rake tasks properly... and reformat rspec (view other conventions)
 * coloring via highline
 * allow options to take a block OR populate a struct.. passed with |args, options| ?
 * help generator options (such as large option description etc)